 Idle hands were certainly regarded as the devil’s tools in convict times.
 The main industries here at Port Arthur were timber logging and ship building.
 It would have been back-breaking work.
 I learn that Thomas Fleet was assigned to the timber gang.

 As we tour some of the buildings dotted across the site, our guide recounts various convict tales — including some of the most notable escape attempts.
 The convicts were inventive in their efforts — like inmate Billy Hunt who thought he could pass himself off as a kangaroo.
 Yes, you read that right.
 His escape plan was flawed however, as taking pot-shots at kangaroos was a pastime favoured by soldiers.

 The site has about 30 structures in total — some in ruins, some restored, and some in between.
 Our tour ends on Civil Row, where the houses of the magistrate, accountant, chaplain and medical officers were located.
 It’s here that you’ll find the parsonage — reputed to be one of the most haunted buildings in Australia.
 After dying in his upstairs bedroom, Reverend George Eastman was too tall for his body to be taken out via the stairs.
 As he was being lowered out the window, the rope snapped.
 It’s said that the Reverend can be heard moaning in the dead of night.
-As we walk through the house, there is a definite chill in the air.

 All in all, the Port Arthur Historic Site is an absorbing barred window on one of the harshest chapters in our nation’s history.

-For more information, please visit www.portarthur.org.au.
+For more information, visit www.portarthur.org.au.

 Additional images: Bigstock